Free Learning Apps to Help Students Develop Critical Thinking

 What is fact and what is opinion?
 FactOpy provides a straightforward way to quiz your brain about how easily you can determine fact from opinion.
 One might think that FacOpy would not be a challenge for adults.
 However, in today’s world of divided opinions and conspiracy therapies it is a good test for any age.
 It is a simple, yet powerful tool to help us develop our critical thinking skills, as well as teach younger minds.

 While brain games are common for the development of children of all ages, it is not so clear how to teach critical thinking.
 There are limited resources in this area, so these apps fill a great gap for teacher, as well as parents.
+It may also be beneficial to know what a child’s IQ score is, but a child’s IQ, even if lower than other, does not preclude anyone from learning critical thinking skills.

 These learning apps were created by David Hundsness from Jupiter Ed.
 He is also the founder of the Critical Thinking Project.